Welcome-To-My-Repo/blancmange/README.md

 ---

-# Buffer Instructions

-* `M`	Creates new buffer with size taken from r4.
-Sets r4 with the buffer address.
-* `m`	Frees buffer at address in r4
-* `w`	reads word from buffer located in r4 at offset in r5 to r6
-* `W`	writes word in r6 at offset in r5 at buffer located in r4
-* `b`	reads byte from buffer located in r4 at offset in r5 to r0
-* `B`	writes byte in r1 at offset in r5 at buffer located in r4
-* `x`	sets buffer located at r4 to be executable
-* `z`	sets buffer located at r4 to be read/write-able
-* `E`	Executes buffer located at r4

----

 # System Interface

-* `S`	Calls Kernel using r4-r9 for parameters.
+* `Y`	Calls Kernel using r4-r9 for parameters.
 Return value is placed in r4.

 ---